Getting started

 3. Search for your tech choice and add it.

 Each object and diagram has a description, which adds details to help your teammates understand how things work.
-Descriptions follow that object wherever it is and are linked to your Recommendation score.
+Descriptions follow that object wherever it is.

 The **minimum** you should add is a brief displayed description for each object.
 This might seem obvious, but it will help your teammates (especially new ones).